WPChill/strong-testimonials/README.md

 ## Changelog

+### 2.12.2 - Sep 15, 2016
+* Fix compatibility with versions of WordPress before 4.4.
+* Fix bug in fields editor.
+* Remove disabling of title, thumbnail, and category fields in view editor if those fields were not found in form fields.

 ### 2.12.1 - Sep 15, 2016
 * Fix bug in loading Font Awesome.
 * Fix bug in new submit_date field.